Somewhere Only We Know: In popular culture

 "Somewhere Only We Know" appeared on Season 1 Episode 2 of ABC's medical drama Grey's Anatomy in 2005, and has since been associated with the show.
-The Keane recording was also included in the trailers for the Alejandro Agresti's 2006 film The Lake House and the soundtracks of the 2009 film He's Just Not That Into You, the 2011 Disney animated film Winnie the Pooh (with Pooh's Hundred Acre Wood inspired by Ashdown Forest in East Sussex, the same county where the song is set), and the 2012 film LOL.
-The song also appears in the Netflix television series Beef.
+The Keane recording was also included in the trailers for the Alejandro Agresti's 2006 film The Lake House and the soundtracks of the 2009 film He's Just Not That Into You, the 2011 Disney animated film Winnie the Pooh (with Pooh's Hundred Acre Wood inspired by Ashdown Forest in East Sussex, the same county where the song is set), the 2012 film LOL, and the 2023 Netflix anthology "Beef."

 Darren Criss performed a cover of the song as character Blaine Anderson in Season 2 Episode 18 of the TV series Glee.